 Smart Network Power

 Today, your mobile PC sends energy to parts of your computer even when you’re not using them.
-For example, even when you aren’t using an Ethernet cable your computer still send power to the network adapter.
+For example, even when you aren’t using an Ethernet cable, your computer still send power to the network adapter.
 Windows 7 automatically turns off power to the network adapter when the cable is disconnected and restores power to the hardware when the cable is reconnected.

 Wake on LAN for Wireless

 Wake on LAN is a popular feature that helps computers save energy.
 Wake on LAN lets your computer go into sleep mode, which requires less power, but allows it to resume when it receives a request from a network.
-For example, if you have a PC in your kitchen and want to view a photo on it from your mobile PC in the bedroom, the computer in the kitchen will wake-up to allow you to see the photo.
-Windows 7 enables this functionality on both wired and wireless network adapters.
+For example, if you have a PC in your kitchen and want to view a photo on it from your laptop in the bedroom, the computer in the kitchen will wake-up to allow you to see the photo.
+Windows 7 offers this feature on both wired and wireless network adapters.

-Get and stay Idle Longer
+Get and Stay Idle Longer

 Windows 7 reduces background activities and supports the trigger starting of system services so processors can get idle more often and stay idle longer.
-Idle processors reduce battery consumption, helping your battery last longer.
+Idle processors reduce battery consumption, helping your battery to last longer.

-Power Saving DVD Playback
+Power-saving DVD Playback

 DVD playback in Windows 7 has been improved to save power while you watch a DVD movie.
-Windows 7 requires less processing power and is more efficient in spinning the disk up or down.
+Windows 7 requires less processing power and is more efficient when it spins the disc.

 Battery Life Notification

-You’ll see an improved low-battery notification in Windows 7, giving you more accurate and timelier information about the status of your battery.
+You’ll see an improved low-battery notification in Windows 7, giving you more accurate information about the status of your battery.

 BitLocker for Removable Drives

-In Windows 7, content stored on removable drives such as a USB flash drive or a USB hard drive can be protected in the event the drive is lost or stolen.
-This works with just about any USB thumb or hard drive so no special hardware is needed.
-You now have a simple experience to set up protection on removable drives using a passphrase.
-On a Windows 7 PC that you use regularly, you can choose to unlock the device automatically without re-entering the passphrase.
-You can also share the device with others by simply giving them with passphrase.
-And if the device is lost or stolen, the information is not accessible by anyone who doesn’t have the passphrase.
-You will also be able to access a protected drive on Windows XP and Windows Vista.
+In Windows 7, content stored on removable drives, such as a USB flash drive or a USB hard drive, can be protected in the event the drive is lost or stolen.
+You can help secure these drives by requiring a passphrase to access them.
+If the device is lost or stolen, the information is not accessible by anyone who doesn’t have the passphrase.
+On a PC you use regularly, you can choose to unlock the device automatically without re-entering the passphrase You will also be able to access a protected drive on Windows XP and Windows Vista.

 Lights up on the Web

-Browsing the web is the single most popular activity on the PC.
-People are spending more and more time on the Internet and using it to do a wider range of things—for school, work, and personal activities, or just for fun.
-The web itself has grown into an expansive network of experiences and services, with vibrant communities where people connect with each other, buy and sell merchandise, and tell the world about themselves.
+Browsing the web is already the most popular activity on the PC, and yet people are still spending more and more time on the Internet and using it to do a wider range of things—for school, work, and personal activities, or just for fun.
+The web has grown into an expansive network of experiences and services, with vibrant communities where people connect with each other, buy and sell merchandise, and tell the world about themselves.
 Content on the web is rapidly updated, and people are finding more local and personal relevance across the entire experience.
-A Windows 7 PC is the best way to engage and participate in the cool experiences on the web.
-It makes it easier to connect to people, connect to work, and explore the world.
-You can get to your stuff anywhere, anytime, and best of all you’ll find that fun gets even more fun on a Windows 7 PC connected to the Internet.
+Windows 7 provides the best way to engage and participate in all of the amazing experiences on the web.
+It makes it easier to connect to people, connect to work, and explore the world because you can get to your stuff anywhere and at any timeWindows 7.

 Internet Explorer